-The Leadership Executive MBA Admissions Committee evaluates each application and makes decisions based on a candidate’s entire portfolio including past academic performance, recommendations, work experience, and a statement of intent.
-In addition, because the cohort model of this program requires significant group work, the committee looks for evidence of effective participation in team environments.
+We evaluate each Executive MBA application portfolio and make decisions based on the criteria outlined below.
+The cohort model of this EMBA degree program requires significant group work so we also look for evidence of effective participation in team environments.

-Candidates for the Leadership Executive MBA program must hold a four-year undergraduate or baccalaureate degree from a regionally-accredited institution or U.S. equivalent as evidenced by a degree-posted transcript or degree certificate.
+Four-year undergraduate or baccalaureate degree from a regionally-accredited institution or U.S. equivalent.
 Exceptions considered on an individual basis by the dean.

-Applicants must submit a current resume reflecting at least ten years of progressively responsible professional work experience, seven of which should be managerial in nature but can include management of people, products, programs or projects.
+Because of our experiential approach to education, applicants for our EMBA degree must have at least ten years of progressively responsible professional work experience, seven of which should be managerial in nature but can include management of people, products, programs, or projects.

-The application requires three recommendations from supervisors using forms supplied in the application.
-Applicants unable to meet the requirement for supervisors (i.e. entrepreneurs, business owners, CEOs) should consult with the recruiter for recommendation options.
+Two recommendations from current or former supervisors using online evaluation forms supplied to recommenders by the university.
+Applicants without supervisors (i.e. entrepreneurs, business owners, CEOs) should consult with the recruiter for recommendation options.

 |Application Period||Deadline||Decision Date|